Mezcal in Seattle

-Liberty co-owner Andrew Friedman and Barrio spirits director Casey Robison launched their mescal odysseys separately.
+Liberty co-owner Andrew Friedman and Barrio spirits director Casey Robison launched their mezcal odysseys separately.
 By the time the two friends connected, each had amassed about 30 bottles of the distilled-agave spirit so ingrained in the culture of Oaxaca.
-Their shared obsession became a friendly competition resulting in two of the largest mescal collections on the West Coast.
+Their shared obsession became a friendly competition resulting in two of the largest mezcal collections on the West Coast.

 A Taste Worth Acquiring

 Andrew: The first thing you could tell everybody: Agave is not cactus.

 Andrew: This is a totally different taste than what you’ve grown up drinking.
 The first time, it’s gross.
 It tastes like rubber.
 It tastes like iodine.
 But for people who get it, it’s magical.

 Andrew: It’s a comfortable drunk; you don’t get drunk and crazy, you just get really comfortable.

 Think of It Like Wine